VickyGuo0907/ai_evaluation_project/README.md

 Each framework has unique strengths, and this project helps you understand which one fits your specific use case.

+### Local-First LLM Approach

+This project is designed with a **local-first philosophy**, primarily using:

+- **Ollama**: Fast, lightweight local LLM server with easy model management
+- **LM Studio**: User-friendly GUI application with OpenAI-compatible API

+**Why Local Models?**
+- Privacy and data security
+- No API costs
+- Full control over model selection
+- Offline operation capability
+- Faster iteration during development
+- No rate limits

+Cloud LLM providers (OpenAI, Anthropic, Google) are supported as alternatives, but the examples and default configurations focus on Ollama and LM Studio.

 ## Platform Comparison

 | Feature | DeepEval | MLflow | Ragas |